bluebanquise/bluebanquise/resources/documentation/monitoring/grafana.rst

 .. note::

     Here, we use =~ in order to accept special regex characters, like .* for example.
-You can see more about that in the Prometheus part of the documentation
+For more information see the Prometheus section of the documentation.

 Main Dashboard
 ^^^^^^^^^^^^^^